 Facial lines fall into two general areas; dynamic and static.
 Static wrinkles are the fine-to- medium-depth lines that are always visible on the face, even if completely at rest.
 These wrinkles are caused in part by repeated inflammation induced by free radical damage from environmental aggressors or by repeated habits such as sleeping position.
 Dynamic wrinkles, on the other hand, are directly related to how your facial muscles move and manipulate the face.

-Neurotoxins are proteins that are injected under the skin to relax overactive, wrinkle-causing muscles.
+Neurotoxins are proteins that are injected into the muscle to relax overactive, wrinkle-causing muscles.
 They work by blocking signals sent by the nerves to the muscles responsible for contractions.
 Once the signal is blocked, the muscle cannot respond, which will soften and relax the wrinkle associated with the movement.
 In other words, a neurotoxin “freezes” facial muscles, erasing wrinkles completely or preventing them from deepening.

-It is important that the treated are is not manipulated in any way for at least four hours post-procedure.
+It is important that the treated area is not manipulated in any way for at least four hours or longer post-procedure.
 Doing so can move the neurotoxin, which may transfer the effect to an area it is not wanted.
 The amount of time that it takes for the toxin to begin “freezing” the muscle depends on the formulation, the amount injected, and how quickly the toxin spreads in a particular patient.
-Results are generally seen within 2-5 days.
+Results are generally seen within 7 days.

 Neurotoxin injectables do not cause any sun sensitivity, making the procedure suitable for any time of the year.
 It is generally recommended that patients skip any exercise routine on the same day as injection and avoid lying down for at least 4 hours afterwards to ensure that the toxin settles evenly.
 It’s also a good idea to avoid any blood-thinners such as alcohol or aspirin for a couple of days pre and post-treatment.
+Please discuss with your health care provider if you are currently on blood-thinning medication before treatment.
 How long the neurotoxin lasts depend on the amount used and how quickly your body metabolizes the toxin.
 Many users report an “active” period of 3-4 months.

 While neurotoxins are a non-surgical cosmetic procedure, they require very specific training, education, and skill.
 To avoid unexpected side effects or complications, they should only be administered in a medical setting by a licensed skincare professional.
 In particular, dermatologists or cosmetic surgeons may have more expertise with facial anatomy and muscle placement.
 When selecting a provider, it is important to look for a physician with significant training, experience, and a proven track record in performing the treatment.
 Before and after photos of previous patients are another great way to assess the quality of treatment.